 The Tisha b’Av liturgy is full of kinot—dirges, laments.
 They describe in gruesome and graphic detail the sufferings of the Jewish people in connection with the destructions of the First and Second Temples.
 They also lament at some length the sins we committed that provoked God to unleash destruction on the First Temple.
 And the kinot go on and on.
 There are a lot of them, some of them quite long.

 The Talmud (Yoma 9b) tells us why the Temples were destroyed.
 The first was destroyed because of murder, prohibited sex, and idolatry.
-These three sins have a special halachic status: if an oppressor tells us to commit one of these sins, we choose martyrdom over sinning.
-The generation of the Second Temple was quite different from the first; it occupied itself with learning Torah, observing mitzvot, and acts of chesed.
+These three sins have a special halachic status: if an oppressor tells us to commit one of these sins or die, we choose martyrdom over sinning.
+The generation of the Second Temple was quite different from the first; it occupied itself with learning Torah, observing divine commandments, and acts of kindness.
 So why was the Second Temple destroyed?
-Because of baseless hatred (sinat chinam).
+Because of baseless hatred (sin’at ḥinam).
 This teaches us that baseless hatred is as serious as the other three sins combined.

 Given that baseless hatred is so much more serious than the other three, why doesn’t halachah require that we undergo martyrdom rather than engage in it?
 I have two guesses, both of which may be wrong.
 First, it would be impractical.
-People can be told not to murder, not to have sex with close relatives, and not to worship idols, and there’s some chance they might obey you.
+People can be told not to murder, not to have illicit sex, and not to worship idols, and there’s some chance they might obey.
 There’s little chance that people will stop hating baselessly.
-Second, how likely is it than an oppressor will order you to baselessly hate someone on pain of martyrdom?
+Second, how likely is it that an oppressor will order you to baselessly hate someone on pain of martyrdom?
 Nevertheless, it's a good teaching tool to bring home the fact that baseless hatred is a very serious matter.

 And we need to define terms.
 What is baseless hatred anyway?
 Rashi defines it (at Shabbat 32b).
 Baseless hatred is hatred in which the hater sees no sin that would permit hatred.
 In other words, baseless hatred is hatred that you can’t blame the hated person for.